MrGuyman99/Platformer/README.md

   - Cool movement tech

 That's it!
-The game engine is, at least to my standards, basically finished!!
+The game engine is, at least to my standards, basically finished!!\
 The only feature missing is a level switching system

-**Build Instructions:**
+**Build Instructions:**\

-For Linux:
-Download the folder and run `bash build.bash` into the terminal You NEED raylib installed on linux, I'm not sure if it will compile without it

-For Mac & Windows:
-🤷‍♂️
+This project is built with Cmake!\
+To build it from source, download the code, open a new terminal in the folder and run the following commands:\
+`mkdr build`\
+`cd build`\
+`cmake ..`\
+`cmake --build .`

+It should just compile!
+If not check if cmake & raylib are installed

 **Made with ❤️ (& Visual Studio Code)**